architect/arc.codes/public/intro/limits.md

 ## Cloud limits and gotchas

 - Lambda cold starts are vicious on large Lambdas; the best antidote is to author small as possible Lambda functions (rule of thumb: sub 5MB compressed, including modules, usually results in sub-second execution)
 - Lambda functions are time-limited to 5 seconds [by default](/reference/arc-config).
 This can be [adjusted](/reference/arc-config), however they cannot execute for longer than 15 minutes maximum.
 You can also use [background tasks](/guides/background-tasks) to break work down into smaller chunks.
 - CloudFormation templates can only have 200 resources; Architect can nest templates but API Gateway can only support 300 routes and many other limits can apply

 ---

-## Cloud Superpowers
+## Cloud superpowers

 - Less code is faster to write and deploy
 - Determinism that comes as a result of infra as code deployments
 - Extend with the entire AWS ecosystem of services and tools
 - Predictable costs and 100% utilization (scale to zero)
 - Do less of everything: patching, no upgrading, no more orchestration
 - Faster debugging because errors became very shallow in isolation
 - Better isolation also equals better security posture and least privilege by default